lydstyl/200328-dokimo/README.md

 To do:

+- css
+- loading animation everywhere
 - batch green indicator if term already paid and red if not // to add when
-- loading animation everywhere
-- forgot password
-- css
 - video
 - db security